DecisionsDev/decisions-on-spark/simple-loan-validation-spark-runner/README.md

 ### Running Business Rules on IBM Analytic Engine

 - [Running in IBM Analytic Engine & HDP](./README-IAE.md): Shows how to automatically approve or reject loan applications by applying a business rules reasoning in a Spark map reduce approach.

+### Running Business Rules in Azure DataBrick

+- [Running in Microsoft Azure & Databrick](./README-AZURE-DATABRICK.md): Shows how to automatically approve or reject loan applications by applying a business rules reasoning in a Spark map reduce approach.